ZartDrag/ZartDomain-Landing-Page/README.md

 # Landing Page

-Simple dark-themed landing page with a responsive grid of service tiles.
+The landing page of ZartDoma.in

 Files:
 - `index.html` — main page